 Project Timeline

 The first step in the project’s planning process is the scoping stage.
 The scoping report was submitted to the Scottish Government and a range of statutory consultees in August 2020.
-Responses to this scoping report have helped define the required environmental studies and shape the draft proposals as they stand today.
+Responses to this scoping report have helped define the required environmental studies and shape the draft proposals.
 Survey results and design iterations are documented in the Environmental Impact Assessment Report (EIA Report), which can be viewed on the Downloads page of this website.
-The Section 36 application was submitted in January 2023.
+The Section 36 application was submitted in January 2023 and validated under ECU reference ECU00004695.
+It was approved by Scottish Ministers, subject to the removal of one of the turbines due to potential impact on peat and subject to planning conditions, on 18 December 2025.
+Please see the decision notice here.